 - Publish information relevant to parents of multiple births throughout South Africa as to allow them to take advantage thereof

 - Produce a National Publication on a (bi-monthly) basis which features information on multiple birth rearing and other aspects relevant to parents of multiple births

 - Act as a central spokesman for the interest of all members

-- To participate on a National basis with other organisations, having similar aims, in mutual endeavor.
+- To participate on a National basis with other organisations, having similar aims, in mutual endeavour.